odoo/documentation/content/applications/finance/accounting/bank/reconciliation.rst

    The resulting entry section on the top right displays the selected bank transaction matched with the counterpart entries and includes any remaining debits or credits.
 In this section, you can validate the reconciliation or mark it as :guilabel:`To Check`.
-Any :ref:`reconciliation model buttons <reconciliation_models_button>` are also available in the resulting entry section.
+Any :ref:`reconciliation model buttons <reconciliation/button>` are also available in the resulting entry section.

 Reconcile transactions
 ======================